Götterdämmerung

 The title is a German calque of the Old Norse phrase Ragnarök, which in Norse mythology refers to a prophesied war among various beings and gods that ultimately results in the burning, immersion in water, and renewal of the world.
-As with the rest of the Ring, however, Wagner's account diverges significantly from these Old Norse sources.
+As with the rest of the Ring, Wagner's account diverges significantly from these Old Norse sources.

 The autograph manuscript of the work is preserved in the Richard Wagner Foundation.